alexelkinx/iot-essentials/lab-03-freertos-multitasking/README.md

 ## Task Description

-The task description can be found in the [task_description.md](task_description.md) file.
+The task description can be found in the [task-description.md](task-description.md) file.

 ## Solution

-The solution files are located in the `freertos_blink` directory.
+The solution files are located in the `freertos-blink` directory.

-- `freertos_blink/main.c`: Contains the main application code.
+- `freertos-blink/main.c`: Contains the main application code.
-- `freertos_blink/CMakeLists.txt`: CMake configuration for the FreeRTOS multitasking example.
+- `freertos-blink/CMakeLists.txt`: CMake configuration for the FreeRTOS multitasking example.

 ## How to Build and Run